ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/windows/_index.md

 The configuration file is used the same way as when Butler SOS runs on Docker, with one exception:

 The path to the certificates used to authenticate with Sense must be specified in the config file.
-With Docker the certificate path is fixed, but with Windows you need to specify it.
+With Docker the certificate path is always the same, but with Windows you need to specify where the certificate files are located.

 For example, if the certificate files exported from Sense are stored in d:\secrets\sensecert, the config file would look like this when used on Windows: